elenekat/Installing_FLASH/README.md

 There is 4 steps:
 1. install dependencies for FLASH
-2. download and untar code itself
+2. download and untar code
 3. change paths for dependencies
 4. might need to fight with errors when compiling